leismore/id_generator_couchdb/README.md

-# id_generator_couchdb v2.0.0
+# id_generator_couchdb v3.0.1

-CouchDB configuration for the project id_generator.
+The CouchDB configuration for the ID Generator application.

 ## Prerequisites